ricardopsantos/RJSP_Security/README.md

 }
 ```

-__Step 4:__ The server receives the encripted request, and decript it using the client public key (stored on step 1) and his (server) private key.
-After decripting the message, the server just return it as a "proof" of sucess.
+Step 4: The server receives the encrypted request, and decrypt it using the client public key (stored on step 1) and his (server) private key.
+After decrypting the message, the server just return it as a "proof" of success.

 ```swift
 app.post(SecureRequest.path) { req -> SecureRequest.ResponseModel in